fastia07/mytheresa/README.md

 API endpoints of workers/manager are mentioned in the following path ``docs/postman_collection.json``

+### Swagger for API Documentation

+For details about the end point documentation can be found in the following swagger file ``docs/swagger.yaml``

 ### How to run unit test

 Test can be run with following command: